Inventory Optimization Software

 - Inventory optimization software development.

-- Integrating the solution with existing corporate systems (an inventory management system, ERP, CRM, etc.).
+- Integrating the solution with the necessary corporate systems.

 - Quality assurance.